andreasimonassi/bigint/BigIntSimple/creating_unit_tests_readme.md

 The entry point are the **testSum**, **testSub**, **testMul** and **testDiv** function that you find on source files **test_sum.c**, **test_sub.c**, **test_mul.c" and **test_div.c** respectively.

+If you need to add a test you can do it as you want by simply add it to the MAIN function, but if you want to use the built-in data-collection routinse
-To add tests add the call to your test to the **testXXX** function on the appropriate source file.
+, you should create the test having a specific signature and add a call to the unit test to the **testXXX** function on the appropriate source file.

 In order to produce meaningful statistics you need to wrap the call to your test function into a call to **each_op** and pass your test function as a callback.

 ## How to add a test function